raspberrypilearning/weather-station-dashboard/worksheet2.md

 	![](images/arrow-2.png)

 1. To visualise the wind speed, you can change the size of the arrow.
-Find the `change size by __` block and add this to your script:
+Find the `change size by __` block  (in `Looks`) and add this to your script:

 	![](images/arrow-3.png)